The Diana: Her Fashion Story exhibition will be closed between 16 to 25 April 2018. We apologise for any inconvenience. More info

 All Kensington Palace admission tickets include access to all exhibitions on the date of visit.
 Valid third party vouchers include access to all exhibitions but they are subject to the third party company's terms and conditions, please directly contact the company you booked with if you have any concerns regarding your booking or if your voucher has expired.

-On sold-out days there will be a limited number of general admission tickets available for purchase on-site.
+It is highly recommended you pre-book to guarantee entry on your preferred date.
+However, there will be a limited number of general admission tickets available for purchase on-site through a queuing system.
 If you are planning to purchase on the day, please wear appropriate clothing as the queuing area to the palace entrance is uncovered.

-If you do not have an advance ticket upon arrival, you will need to join the signposted walk-up queue to buy tickets.
+If you do not have an advance ticket upon arrival, you will join the signposted walk-up queue to buy tickets.
 A member of Historic Royal Palaces staff will be on hand to advise you on queuing times.
-The queue length will vary on any given day, with peak times usually between 10:00 and 14:00.
+The queue length will vary on any given day, with peak times usually before 14:00.
 All visitors with pre-purchased tickets will get priority entrance into Kensington Palace via an alternate queue.

 We know queuing can be frustrating; however, it is important we manage visitor flow effectively to ensure the comfort and enjoyment of our visitors once inside the palace.
 The length of the queue varies each day.
 Staff will be happy to answer questions and keep you up to date with queue times.